WordPress website setup tutorial

 Before we begin with the WordPress website setup tutorial, be sure to have the email that you got from your web hosting service with you.

-The reason for that is because it contains vital information such as your nameserver, your login credentials and also the link to access your cPanel.
+The reason for that is that it contains vital information such as your nameserver, your login credentials, and also the link to access your cPanel.

 Now that you already have this information with you, it’s time for you to begin with the first part of the setup.

-And that is setting up your domain name to point out to your server.
+And that is setting up your domain name to point to your server.

-Since we’ll be pointing the domain name to another host, that mean we will have to override the default setting.
+Since we’ll be pointing the domain name to another host, that means we will have to override the default setting.

-In order to do that, we need to change the setting on our domain name into a custom host.
+In order to do that, we need to change the setting on our domain name to a custom host.

 Once you already completed the setting, you need to wait for a little bit for the domain name to propagate after the nameserver change.